gbv/login-server/README.md

 - If your consumer is limited to a specific instance (e.g. Wikidata only), you need to provide the baseURL for that instance in the options, for example: `"baseURL": "https://www.wikidata.org/"`.
 - There seems to be a [bug](https://phabricator.wikimedia.org/T145828) either in Mediawiki or in passport-mediawiki-oauth that causes custom callback URLs to not work.
 This means that you need to provide the exact callback URL when registering your consumer (e.g. `https://coli-conc.gbv.de/login/login/wikidata/return` for our login-server instance).
 - See also: https://www.mediawiki.org/wiki/OAuth/For_Developers

+**Notes about using the Script provider:**
+- The Script provider is currently implemented inside Login Server (see [`lib/script-strategy.js`](https://github.com/gbv/login-server/blob/master/lib/script-strategy.js)).
+- The script's path (provided in `options.script`) can either be relative to Login Server's root folder, or an absolute path (recommended for Docker).
+- An example for a very basic Bash script can be found in [`bin/example-script`](https://github.com/gbv/login-server/blob/master/bin/example-script).
+- The script needs to be executable (`chmod +x`).
+- The script needs to return valid JSON with the `id` value being set when authentication was successful.
+Optionally, `name` can be provided and will be used as the display name.
+- Whatever language or environment the script is using needs to be available on the host that is running Login Server.
+When run inside a Docker container, only Bash and Node.js v20 are available.
+To use a different language, you need to extend Login Server's Docker image and install the required dependencies yourself.

 ## JWTs
 login-server offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.